Visit Maria Island National Park, Australia

 Arguably the highlight, though, is the stunning amount of native wildlife, including wallabies, wombats, cockatoos and penguins, which can all be found within easy walking distance of the shores.
 The island can be visited for day trips by ferry or enjoyed at length on a guided three-day walk.

-Suggested Maria Island National Park itinerary
+Suggested itineraries featuring Maria Island National Park

 This sample itinerary will give you an idea of what is possible when you travel in Maria Island National Park, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.